ragtam/training__functional-lite-javascript/readme.md

 ## Composition:

 Calling a function and using its result directly as an input ot the other function.
 Or at least part of its input.

+those are held by values: null, undefined, boolean, string, number assignments are by VALUE copy

+non primitives are held by reference assignment are by REFERENCE copy